ec-europa/joinup-dev/resources/docker/README.md

 * Mac: `sudo ifconfig en0 alias 10.254.254.254 255.255.255.0`
 The above command needs to run every time you restart the computer.

 The web container is set to use `10.254.254.254` as a remote host for xdebug and the port 9000.
+The local adapter will allow the container to communicate with the host through that address as by default, the container does not have the host machine mapped to its dns.
+In general, the communication *from* the *to* the host is very restricted.
+This will allow the reverse connection to apply.

 ### PhpStorm
 For PhpStorm, the procedure to create a debug environment is the same as with local servers with the only difference